ErikWe/sharp-measures/README.md

 ### Diagnostics

-The source generator include a large set of diagnostics message, which helps make sure that the tool is used correctly:
+The source generator include a large set of diagnostics, which helps ensure that the tool is used correctly:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/19408310/191651853-9f29e901-955f-437a-be21-12c371fafc25.png" />